Back to blog

 Introducing Dark Mode

-NativeBase now supports dark and light themes by default.
-It just got a whole lot easier to build a dark mode setting for your apps.
+NativeBase now supports dark and light themes by default, simplifying dark mode implementation.

 function UseColorMode() {